tetzank/homepage/content/posts/self-made-karaoke.md

 $ ffmpeg -i song.webm song.wav
 ```

-Next, we remove the vocals by applying the _oops_ effect with `sox` and store the file to _sound.wav_.
+Next, we remove the vocals by applying the _oops_ effect of `sox` and store the result to _sound.wav_.
 ```
 $ sox song.wav sound.wav oops
 ```

-Finally, we encode the resulting wav file back to a webm file, using the opus codec with a bit rate of 48 kbps.
+Finally, we transcode the resulting wav file back to a webm file, using the opus codec with a bit rate of 48 kbps.
 You can choose a higher bit rate if you like.
 ```
 $ ffmpeg -i sound.wav -c:a libopus -b:a 48k sound.webm